-(4) It is also recommended that the arrows be outlined for printing as shown above.
-This will make it easier to see if the cut lines are above or below the printed lines.
-To add an outline to a shape, select that layer and click on the Fill & Stroke icon on the Document Panel.
+(6) It is also recommended that the arrows be outlined for printing.
+Select that layer and click on the Fill & Stroke icon.
 Change the Stroke from None to Color and then click on the box to the right of that to open a color selection menu.